geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/spot-instances.rst

 .. figure:: img/spot_c4.png

-Each "Availability Zone" has its on spot price.
+Each "Availability Zone" has its own spot price.
 You will get the cheapest one by default.
 (Recall that different `Avail Zones <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html>`_ are physically located at different locations.
 This was mentioned in the :ref:`EBS tutorial <ebs-az-label>`.)

 Spot prices are fluctuating according to current user demand. **Once the price exceeds the on-demand price, your spot instance will be reclaimed by AWS to serve on-demand users who pay much more.** That's why they are "sloppy" and thus much cheaper than standard, on-demand instances.